GitLab University Panorama

 Requesting custom content uploads

-To upload customer-specific content into a Panorama:
+To upload customer-specific content into an existing Panorama:

 - Title of the content